Skin rash is a relatively-rare phentermine side effect. In fact, in a recent online poll, only 5% of current users had experienced phentermine rash (

 Allergic reactions can be triggered by the pill’s active ingredient or one of the inactive ingredients, such as a filler or dye.

-As with all medications, there is a possibility that you could be allergic to phentermine.
-It is hard to predict whether or not you will be allergic to phentermine, but a previous allergic reactions to related products may increase the likeliness of a phentermine allergy.
+It is hard to predict whether or not you will be allergic to phentermine, but a previous allergic reactions to related products increase the likelihood of a phentermine allergy.

-A phentermine rash typically emerges as an early sign of allergy to this medication.
-Phentermine neck rash, itchiness of the face, tongue or throat, or phentermine rash on the face, are especially severe reactions and should be reported to a doctor immediately.
+A phentermine rash typically emerges as an early sign of allergy.
+Contact a doctor or go to the hospital right away if you or a loved one develops a phentermine neck rash, itchiness of the face, tongue or throat, or phentermine rash on the face.

 An allergic etiology is especially likely if the rash occurs in the first few days of treatment.

-General itchiness in the absence of a rash, however, is less likely to represent a phentermine allergy.
-Itchiness is a common side effect of amphetamines, which possess a chemical structure similar to that of phentermine .
+General itchiness in the absence of a rash, however, is less likely to be a phentermine allergy.
+Itchiness is a common side effect of amphetamines, which possess a chemical structure similar to that of phentermine (

 As with many side effects, phentermine rash lasts for a different amount of time in each case.

-Some patients have reported that their phentermine rash went away with capsules, after their prescription was switched from tablets to a similar dose in capsule form.
-So, if you suspect that it may be an inactive ingredient causing the phentermine rash, this is one option to discuss with your doctor.
+Some patients have reported that their phentermine rash went away after they started taking capsules instead of tablets.
+So, if you suspect that it may be an inactive ingredient causing the phentermine rash, discuss this option with your doctor.

-Your doctor may also suggest a topical or OTC treatment to help treat the rash.
+If your rash does not have an allergic etiology, your doctor may suggest a topical treatment to help treat the rash.
 He or she can determine which, if any, cream is best to treat your particular rash.